JoshuaAda/RL_Scheduling_NN_MPC/readme.md

 ## Reconstruction of the results

 You find the training curves of the RL models used in the paper in the _results/images_ folder.
+The RL models for the comparison study can be found in the result folder and used as instructed below using the specific model parameters in the ```evaluation.py``` file.
-The _changing6.pkl_ file contains the scenario used for the control case study.
-In the respective _results/Tracking_XY.npz_ files you find the results for the relative tracking error for all three case studies.
-As it is not yet possible to upload the PPO models due to storage size, you cannot run the case studies yourself in the exact manner.
-However, you can already train your own model and evaluate it.
+The _changing_scenario.pkl_ file as well as _x_tilde_scenario.pkl_ contain the scenario used for the control case study and can be run as instructed below with the flag ```--run_first=False```.
+Furthermore, you find the results for the relative tracking error for all three case studies directly in _results/Tracking_XY.npz_.
 ## Instructions

+Be careful in using the default parameters for your own models as it will override the paper results and models given in the _results_ folder.
-These are two tasks you can perform with this repository:
+These are the two tasks you can perform with this repository:
 1. Train your own model for the scheduling of cloud tasks.
 For example the smaller scenario model in the paper has been derived using the following command:
    ```